Epoch5427/repeat/README.md

 ## Features

 - **Mouse Emulation**: Left, middle, or right clicking with single or double-click triggers.
 Emulate clicks at your current cursor position or map exact target coordinates.
+- **Modern GTK4 Interface**: The autoclicker comes stacked with a modern and simple GTK4 interface.
 - **Keyboard Input**: Target specific keys with action modes like "Press and Release", "Hold Key down", or "Release Key".
 - **Macro Sequencer**:
   - Construct automated input chains mixing keys, coordinates, mouse clicks, and strings (`type:text`).